ecoacoustics/website/content/resources/registry/publishing/_index.md

 ## What is GitHub and why is it great for this purpose?

 Git is a version control tool for code and text.
 Git allows you to track changes, collaborate with others, and manage different versions of your work.
 GitHub provides a web-based social platform for hosting and sharing Git repositories.
 GitHub is a popular way to share scientific work and is free for most of the features we need.
-You can read more about git and its uses from [GitHub's documentation page](https://docs.github.com/en/get-started/using-git/about-git).
+You can read more about git and its uses from [GitHub\'s documentation page](https://docs.github.com/en/get-started/using-git/about-git).

 ### Version Control